 Now that we have made what I think is the perfect ribs; we felt it was safe to give the smoked brisket a try.
 Father Michael could not stop raving about how it turned out.
 Don’t take my word for it though, give it a try yourself!

 - 20 oz beef broth

 - 2 tablespoons Worcestershire sauce

 - The night before you are going to smoke rinse your brisket, pat it dry and then trim it.
-Inject brisket with beef broth, then salt and pepper both sides according to taste.
-Then cover each side of the meat with the BBQ rub cover with foil and let it sit in the fridge over night.
+Inject brisket with beef broth, then salt and pepper on both sides according to taste.
+Then cover each side of the meat with the BBQ rub cover with foil and let it sit in the fridge overnight.